-Tie-in games based on movies have always been a pet peeve of mine.
-Especially because they tend to be a great showcase of bad design ideas, even more in those rare occasions when the movie they’re based on seems to be well suited to be transformed into a videogame.
-It is difficult not to love a category of games that gifted us with such surreal gems as Street Fighter – The Movie – The Game.
+Tie-in games based on movies have always been one of my greatest passions, especially because they tend to be a great showcase of bad design ideas, even more in those rare occasions when the movie they’re based on seems well suited to be brought to the video game realm.
+It is difficult not to love a subcategory that gifted us such surreal gems as Street Fighter – The Movie – The Game.

 You are interested in the unknown, the mysterious...

-Besides tie-in games, I’ve always been a lover of b-movies.
-The pseudobiographical film about Ed Wood, one of the most famous “bad directors” of the 50s, is one of my favourite movies ever.
+Just to clear the air: the pseudobiographical film about Ed Wood is one of my favourite movies ever.
 While I would hardly define myself as a Tim Burton fan, especially of his Disney period, Ed Wood perfectly married his sense of weird with his love for the outcasts and unsung heroes.
-The director was a crossdresser in a time where it was impossible to imagine someone like that as “normal”, hence it makes sense that his first movie, Glen or Glenda, was autobiographical and, also, rather awful, since he had little money and basically no actors.
+The director was a crossdresser, back in a time when it was impossible to imagine someone like that as “normal”; hence it makes sense that his first movie, Glen or Glenda, would be clearly autobiographical.
+And, well, also pretty awful, since he had little money and basically no actors.

 We are bringing you all the evidence

-Plan 9 is more an interesting piece of cinematic history than a dreadful movie, really.
-When I found out there was actually a tie-in game about Plan 9 from Outer space, I jumped out of my seat in excitement.
+When I found out there was actually a tie-in adventure game based on Plan 9 from Outer Space, I jumped out of my seat in excitement.
 It was like two of my favourite things in life coming together.
-Still, sometimes, even the best sliced cheese and the most delicious salami don’t make for an actually good sandwich.
+Still, sometimes, even the best sliced cheese and the most delicious salami don’t actually make for a good sandwich.
 Sometimes, it is better to go with plain white bread.
 Unfortunately, while I am unable to make a whole introduction about the original idea behind the game, let me state an obvious fact : Plan 9 From Outer Space – The Game is not the worst gaming experience of all time.

-My friend, can your heart stand the shocking facts of... illogical puzzles?
+My friend, can your heart stand the shocking facts about illogical puzzles?